 Sometimes the difficulty of the psychometric tests between graduate and professional level is no different.
-The difference lies in the norm group - reflecting the calibre of candidate they are trying to select.
+The difference lies in the norm group - reflecting the caliber of candidate they are trying to select.

 Numerical Reasoning Test Formula Sheet

-We have compiled a document explaining the most complex numerical formulas you are expected to know for your numerical reasoning test, you can download it below.
+We have compiled a document explaining the most complex numerical formulas you are expected to know, such as how to calculate ratios in numerical reasoning tests.
+You can download it below.

 Practice is so useful in preparation for the reasoning test as it helps reduce the element of surprise and will give you the confidence to perform at your best.
 Be that as it may, there are some other, simple ideas you can use to help prepare from your test.